jarvarvarvis/dwm/help.md

-Mod + q            | Kill the currently focused client Mod + Space        | Toggle floating for the currently focused client
+Mod + q            | Kill the currently focused client Mod + Space        | Toggle floating for the currently focused client Mod + F11          | Toggle client fullscreen state when F11 is not supported

 ### Tags